FranceForever/Inventory-Management/README.md

 - **Material UI**: For consistent and robust UI components.
 - **Firebase**: For backend services including Firestore and Storage.

-## Setup Instructions

-Follow these steps to set up the PantryChef app after downloading it from GitHub.

 ### Prerequisites

 Ensure you have the following installed on your machine: